CRISPR-mediated gene correction links the ATP7A M1311V mutations with amyotrophic lateral sclerosis pathogenesis in one individual.

 Digital Object Identifier (DOI)

 Yun, Yeomin; Hong, Sung-Ah; Kim, Ka-Kyung; Baek, Daye; Lee, Dongsu; Londhe, Ashwini M; Lee, Minhyung; Yu, Jihyeon; McEachin, Zachary T; Bassell, Gary J; Bowser, Robert; Hales, Chadwick M; Cho, Sung-Rae; Kim, Janghwan; Pae, Ae Nim; Cheong, Eunji; Kim, Sangwoo; Boulis, Nicholas M; Bae, Sangsu; and Ha, Yoon, "CRISPR-mediated gene correction links the ATP7A M1311V mutations with amyotrophic lateral sclerosis pathogenesis in one individual."
 (2020).
-Neurobiology.
+Translational Neuroscience.
 475.